-- Dental hygiene: You are working on one patient at a time, and there’s no serious emotional investment.
-Your hours are straightforward, rarely nighttime, and with maybe just a few Saturdays thrown in.
+- Dental hygiene: As a dental hygienist, you work on one patient at a time.
+Hours are straightforward: most dental offices are only open during the day, and few offices have weekend hours.
 Dental hygiene can be considered repetitive, systematic work—some people love that, and others don't.

 - Registered nursing: Not only are you caring for a patient, but you may have to provide emotional support the entire family, as well.
 So, as rewarding as nursing is, it can take an emotional toll on a person.
 Days are never really the same; different cases come through the door on a regular basis.